 In 1980-82, there was a great deal of negative local and national press regarding African American males.
 Indeed, there was hardly any news coverage in print or on television that portrayed men of color in a positive light.
 Getting answers regarding why the media wasn't reporting on the successes of African American men was extremely difficult.
-I had personal knowledge of African American families whose sons were honor students, class president, athletes and committed young men who were dedicated to serving their community and country through volunteerism.
+Our mothers all had personal knowledge of African American families whose sons were honor students, class president, celebrated athletes and committed young men who were dedicated to serving their community and country through voluntarism.

-During a Denver Chapter of Jack and Jill mothers' meeting, I suggested that we could combat negative stereotypes of African American males by showcasing high school seniors in a Beautillion.
-I knew that Denver had a well-kept secret that needed to be revealed.
+During a Denver Chapter of Jack and Jill mothers' meeting, member June Johnson suggested that we could combat negative stereotypes of African American males by showcasing high school seniors in a Beautillion.
+We knew that Denver had a well-kept secret that needed to be revealed.
 Our Jack and Jill chapter could be responsible for bringing to the larger community's attention the misrepresentation of African American men.

 As in years past, we are very proud of the young men who have the honor of being recognized for their efforts in achieving excellence.
 Young men selected as Beaus since the inception of this program were prepared for success by their parents, teachers and community.
 The beautillion continues to recognize a small sampling of youth that defy the odds and dispel stereotypes.

-Thank you to every member mother who continues to believe that valuing our youth is the key to a bright future for all of us!
+Thank you to every community member and mother who continues to believe that valuing our youth is the key to a bright future for all of us!